 With the inclusion of J. Fever in a feature, the album gets laced with an Oriental spice.
 It may well be a ploy to appeal to the Asian audience.
 Whichever way, it is an artistic success; for even though the listener may know no words of Mandarin, yet they won't lose out on the rhythmic and lyrical flow of J. Fever's rap.
 Still on collaborations, we have Robin Thirdfloor feature on 'Some Danger', perhaps to lend a tasteful local South African feel to the album.
 Like J. Fever's it's an artistic success, in my opinion.

-It's quite striking that the album has two features on offer; rap lyrics riddled with pun, easy flowing and poetic; instrumental display; not to mention the chorus which sticks to the mind.
+It's quite striking that the album has two features on offer; rap lyrics riddled with a pun, easy flowing and poetic; instrumental display; not to mention the chorus which sticks to the mind.
 For instrumental display, 'Children Story' has an instrumental arrangement that audibly stands out.
 I love the theatrical interlude with the snare drum roll.

 To the one who is knowledgeable about Rootwords' artistic style, the album, 'Warning Signs', will come as an endorsement of Rootwords' commitment to his craft.
-To the one coming into first contact with Rootwords, the album will rightfully be said to come as a remarkable discovery, a musical experience to last a life time.
+To the one coming into 'first contact' with Rootwords, the album will rightfully be said to come as a remarkable discovery, a musical experience to last a lifetime.
 In every respect, listening to this album was worth the musical experience.